strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 - Enabled Node.js 12 support, Added latest TypeScript 3.7 support, switch to ESLint, etc.

 Want a bit more detail on some updates?
-Check out "[Experimenting with Plain JavaScript Programming in LoopBack 4](https://strongloop.com/strongblog/loopback4-javascript-experience/)" by Hage Yaapa, "[What's New in LoopBack 4 Authentication 2.0](https://strongloop.com/strongblog/loopback-4-authentication-updates/) by Dominique Emond, and "[LoopBack 4 Offers Inclusion of Related Models](https://strongloop.com/strongblog/inclusion-of-related-models/)" by Agnes Lin.
+Check out "[Experimenting with Plain JavaScript Programming in LoopBack 4](https://strongloop.com/strongblog/loopback4-javascript-experience/)" by Hage Yaapa (which looks at functionality following a spike to enable LoopBack 4 development using JavaScript), "[What's New in LoopBack 4 Authentication 2.0](https://strongloop.com/strongblog/loopback-4-authentication-updates/) by Dominique Emond, and "[LoopBack 4 Offers Inclusion of Related Models](https://strongloop.com/strongblog/inclusion-of-related-models/)" by Agnes Lin.

 ### The LoopBack 4 Web Site Updates

 The [LoopBack](https://loopback.io/) web site was changed from the LoopBack 3 look feel to the LB4 theme that was launched previously.

 The team also refreshed the "Who's using LoopBack" section and added more testimonial from the users.
 If your company wants to be highlighted as the LoopBack user on our web site, please see [strongloop/loopback-next#3047](https://github.com/strongloop/loopback-next/issues/3047) for details.

----- Personally, I'd consider the docs updates are development accomplishments.

 ### Increased Transparency with Milestone Updates